jacobvarner/hoops-jacobvarner/_posts/2020-1-31-breaking-down-individual-win-loss-records-for-auburn-basketball-in-the-bruce-pearl-era.md

 ![Individual Win-Loss Records for Auburn basketball's major contributors in the 2018-2020 season][image2] _2018-2019 Season (40 games)_

-I’ve sorted each of these tables by the games responsible for, the it should be in order of the most impactful player, whether they contribute in a good way or bad way, they’re making the most contribution.
+I’ve sorted each of these tables by the games responsible for, and they should be in order of the most impactful player, whether they contribute in a good way or bad way, they’re making the most contribution.